Continuing Education Programs

 Extramural students who have graduated from high school or hold a GED or an associate’s degree may register for undergraduate courses only.
 Those who already hold a bachelor’s or advanced degree may register for either undergraduate or graduate courses; however, for registration in graduate courses, permission of the graduate chair is required.
 All classes (with certain restrictions) are open to extramural students on a space-available basis.
 Registrants must meet the prescribed prerequisites for any course.
 In academic matters, no distinction is made among students, regardless of age.
 Extramural students are generally ineligible for enrollment in independent studies and internships.

 Extramural students may enroll for a cumulative total of 18 undergraduate credits before applying to any undergraduate degree program.
-More than 18 credits may be taken only if the student does not wish to participate in a degree program and signs a statement of understanding to that effect.
+More than 18 credits may be taken only if the student does not wish to participate in a degree program.
 Extramural students who enroll in graduate courses are subject to the guidelines on transfer of credit outlined in the Ithaca College graduate catalog.
 No more than 12 graduate credits taken as an extramural student may be applied to a graduate degree at Ithaca College.

 Credits earned on an extramural basis may be transferred to an Ithaca College degree program, although this transfer is not guaranteed.
 All transfer credits are subject to approval by the appropriate dean.
 Anyone wishing to enter an undergraduate or graduate degree program must apply to the College’s Office of Admission, 607-274-3124 (links below).